 9 Words that Tap Into the Psychology of Giving

-For nonprofits, understanding donor behavior has been the well-sought secret to creating an effective fundraising campaign.
-And although there may not be a silver bullet to instant fundraising success, tapping into the psychology of giving has revealed that there really may be several magic words that can induce a higher rate of giving.
+For nonprofits, understanding donor behavior is a well-sought secret to creating an effective fundraising campaign.
+And although there may not be a formula for instant fundraising success, the psychology of giving reveals there are certain words and best practices that can induce a higher rate of giving.

 9 Effective Words for Fundraising

 According to Shang, there are nine adjectives that Americans use to describe a moral person:

 Select a couple of adjectives from this list and weave them into your ask.
 Make the connection for your supporters between contributing to a campaign and their innermost perceptions of who they are as individuals.

 But rather than throwing them around inadvertently, you have to be strategic in how you use them.
 Shang is quoted in a New York Times article explaining this more:

 “Randomly injecting these words into the same communication that donors would not otherwise read anyway does not help anybody.
 It is about allowing the donors the opportunity to reflect on who they think they are.”